Fpffy/ml_app_api/README.md

-# Simple API OCR ML Application
+# Simple ML API Application (PoC)

 This is a proof-of-concept (PoC) for a simple machine learning API application.
 The primary functionality is to perform OCR (Optical Character Recognition) on images using Tesseract with Polish language support.
 Additionally, it includes a basic endpoint for predicting invoice payment status from text.

 ## Prerequisites

 Before running the application, ensure you have the following installed:

 - Docker version 20.10.7 or later
-- Python 3.8 or later (if testing outside Docker)

 ## Installation